jayhostan/node-run-node-cb-000/README.md

 * `--tls-cipher-list=val` use an alternative default TLS cipher list
 * `--icu-data-dir=dir`    set ICU data load path to dir (overrides NODE_ICU_DATA)

 We'll ignore the most of the options for now as they are for advanced developers.
-The `-v` print the version so we can use:
+We just wanted to show you that they are there in case you want to poke around.
+Let's take a look at the first two to understand how to pass these options.
+The `-v` option prints the version, so we can use:

 ```
 $ node -v